djeada/OpenFoam-Tutorials/notes/08_cfl_number.md

 This yields: $0 \leq CFL \leq 1$

-The key takeaway: the CFL limit is not a rule of thumb — it is a **mathematical requirement** for stability of explicit time integration.
+The CFL limit is not a rule of thumb — it is a **mathematical requirement** for stability of explicit time integration.

----

 ## Visual: What Happens When CFL > 1